A Vegan Diet Can Be Healthy… Here’s How:

 Vitamin B12 also plays a crucial role in our methylation pathways which are essential for detoxification, metabolism, and maintaining healthy neurotransmitter balance.

 Methylated vitamin B12 can be used to activate the Cytochrome P450 enzymes or CYPs.
 These are enzymes in our liver that help us remove drugs and toxins from our system as well as to metabolize vitamin A and vitamin D3.
+This means that we need to be sure that our methylation pathways re supported so that we can effectively bring nutrients in and toxins out.

 The Methylation Pathway

-SAM also helps regulate our sleep cycle because of the effect it has on melatonin.
-Vitamin B12, especially methylcobalamin, has been shown to have beneficial effects on cognitive abilities, and on neurological pain.
+Additionally, vitamin B12, especially methylcobalamin, has been shown to have beneficial effects on cognitive abilities, and on neurological pain.

-Other Good Forms of Supplemental Vitamin B12
+Useful Forms of Supplemental Vitamin B12

 What is the Best Way to Take B12?